fxxholub/ros2-common-interfaces/README.md

 # ROS2 Common Interfaces

-A set of packages which contain common interface files (.msg and .srv) used furing development of package/node/rcl.
+A set of packages which contain common interface files (.msg and .srv) used during development of package/node/rcl.

+## Made for

+Used in RclNet rcl2cs, which generates C# classes out of msgs and services.

 ## Purpose